The characters from comedic RPG title made by Zeboyd Games, Cthulhu Saves the World.

-One of the Great Old Ones who had a curse put upon him by a band of heroes.
+One of the Great Old Ones who had a curse put upon him by a mysterious stranger.
 This curse drained him of his power, and the only way for him to break it is for him to become a true hero.

 - Cthulhumanoid: Goes without saying.

 - Combat Tentacles: His Tentacles ability allows him to attack multiple enemies with, well, tentacles.

 - Dark Is Not Evil: A comically reluctant example.

 - Deadpan Snarker: Constantly snarks at almost everyone and everything.

 - De-Power: At the start of the game, Cthulhu has his powers taken away, and only by becoming a true hero he would get them back.
 He does in the fake-out ending and destroys the world, but then narrator rewrites the story so Cthulhu would refuse to take them back, as he learned what a true heroism is.